 What happens next?

-Once processed we will send two permits - one for the child (which they need to keep as their confirmation) and one for the employer (for inspection by a Liverpool City Council Officer on request).
+Once processed, two permits will be sent out - one for the child to keep and one for the employer for a licensing officer to inspect, on request.